-In all bachelor degree programs, the students are required to attend 60% of the classes held in each subject in a semester failing which they will not be allowed to sit for the Semester Final Examination & Clearance Examination, THE GUARDIANS ARE MONITOR REQUESTED TO THE ATTENDANCE AND PERFORMANCE OF THEIR WARDS THROUGH THE UNIVERSITY AT LEAST ONCE IN THE MIDDLE OF THE SEMESTER.
-However, the authority may condone the shortage of requisite percentage on grounds acceptable to the authority.
+In all bachelor degree programs, the students are required to attend minimum 60% of the classes held in each subject in a semester failing which they will not be allowed to sit for the Semester Final Examination & Clearance Examination.
+THE GUARDIANS ARE REQUESTED TO MONITOR THE ATTENDANCE AND PERFORMANCE OF THEIR WARDS THROUGH THE UNIVERSITY AT LEAST ONCE IN THE MIDDLE OF THE SEMESTER.
+However, the authority may